gisma-courses/LV-uav-workflow/morea/UAVFieldwork/experiences-uavRmp.md

 <br>

 {% include attention.html content="

-There are still a lot of construction zones around.
-This package is far beyond to be in a mature state.
-You have to utilize a double check system while planning and performing autonomous flight missions. <br><br> You will have a lot of chances to make a small mistake what may yield in a damage of your UAV or even worse in involving people, animals or non-cash assets. <br><br>
+You will have a lot of chances to make a small mistake what may yield in a damage of your UAV or even worse in involving people, animals or non-cash assets. <br><br>

-Check your risk - use parachute systems and, even if everything is running like a charm, **keep alert**!
+Check your risk - implement a **double check** system while planning and performing autonomous flight missions.
+<br><br>
+Keep cool - **keep alert!**
 "%}
 <br>